Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

        \end{aligned}

-The calculations for the location and value of the maximum Froude number for the subcritical setting can be observed in the following picture:
+The calculations for the location and the value of the maximum Froude number for the subcritical setting can be observed in the following picture:

 .. image:: _static/maxFroudeNumerSubcritical.png